segmentio/analytics_flutter/README.md

 }
 ```

+## Platfom Specific

+### Web

+The code will use AJS anonymousId from cookies or localStorage if present.

 ## Example App

 See the [example app](./example/README.md) to check a full test app of how to integrate Analytics-Flutter into your own Flutter app.